sfc-gh-bhess/snowpipe_rest/spring/README.md

 `make docker` which builds specifically for the `linux/amd64` platform.
 If you want to make the Docker image for the local platform, run `make docker_native`.

-To run the Docker container locally, you can run:
+To run the Docker image (here named `snowpiperest`) locally, you can run:
 ```
-docker run -p 8080:8080 \
+docker run -p 8080:8080 snowpiperest \
   --snowflake.url="<SNOWFLAKE URL>" \
   --snowflake.user="<SNOWFLAKE USER>" \
   --snowflake.role="<SNOWFLAKE ROLE>" \
-  --snowflake.private_key="<SNOWFLAKE PRIVATE KEY>"
+  --snowflake.private_key="<SNOWFLAKE PRIVATE KEY (as a single line)>"
 ```

+Note, see above for the parameters.

 ## Test the API